IanTeda/ianteda.github.io/src/_posts/management/2016-05-10-personal-branding-defence.md

 ### Your Values

 * What values do you live by?
 What priority do you put on those values?
+* Think of your values as your character.
+The best test of character is what you do when nobody is looking.
 * What are your ideal character traits?
 * What three people do you admire and take a deeper look at their lives?